Interdicting Restructuring Networks with Applications in Illicit Trafficking: Our Algorithm

-In the classical minimum cut problem, there is an optimal solution where $\theta_{ij} \in \{0, 1\}$ with $\pi_i \in \mathbb{Z}$ satisfying $|\pi_i - \pi_j| \in \{0, 1\}$ for all $i,j \in V$ because the constraint matrix is totally unimodular.
-Likewise, for fixed $y, z$, the inner-most minimization problem of \eqref{tlforig} will also satisfy this property.
-Without loss of generality, any solution $\pi$ can be shifted to fit the above definition.
-Thus, there must be an optimal solution that is a feasible cut.
+In the classical minimum cut problem, the constraint matrix is totally unimodular, which implies that the continuous variables will be integral in the optimal solution to the linear program.
+Likewise, for fixed $(y, z)$, the inner-most minimization problem of \eqref{tlforig} will also satisfy this property.
+Without loss of generality, any solution $(\pi^+, \pi^-)$ can be shifted to fit the above definition.
+Thus, there must be an optimal solution that is a feasible cut solution.

-In our standard network interdiction problem, we would use the McCormick inequalities to linearize the $y_{ij} \theta_{ij}$ terms.
-In the context of our C\&CG algorithm, using the McCormick inequalities to linearize the $z_{ij}\theta_{ij}$ terms will result in a large number of variables and constraints being generated.
-We can instead using the following equivalent formulation of the dual problem:\begin{singlespace}
+In a standard network interdiction problem, we would use the McCormick inequalities to linearize the $y_{i} \theta_{i}$ terms.
+However, in the context of our C\&CG algorithm, using the McCormick inequalities to linearize the $z_{ij}\theta_{ij}$ terms will result in a large number of variables and constraints being generated.
+We can instead use the following equivalent formulation of the dual problem, similar to Model 1D presented in \cite{orig}: